 The end result is a laptop which has excellent performance under reasonable use.
 If you’re a power user who consistently has over 12 tabs or more open at a time then move swiftly along as the performance will begin to stutter under heavy load and pages will automatically refresh if you’re not using them.
 However, if you’d like an example of what constitutes ‘reasonable use’ I frequently have around 6 to 7 tabs open at once: Google Drive, a Google doc, Google Mail, Deezer streaming music, Tweetdeck, a Google search, a website and Google chat running in the background.
 As of yet, I haven’t encountered any noticeable slowdown.

 The ARM processor also brings with it the marvellous prospect of a fanless, truly silent laptop.
 After listening to my MacBook’s fans whir up at the sight of merely an image recently, it’s strangely relaxing to sit with the Chromebook and hear absolutely nothing but the tapping of your fingers on the keyboard.
 It should also be noted that the Chromebook can be used safely on your lap without the fear of sterilisation as it emits minimal heat.

-There’s also built-in dual band wi-fi, a VGA camera and an ambient light sensor above the screen, plus bluetooth built-in.
-The speakers are located on the bottom and are decent enough.
+There’s also built-in dual-band wi-fi, a VGA camera and an ambient light sensor above the screen, plus Bluetooth built-in.
+The speakers are located at the bottom and are decent enough.